adammaj1/curve-tracing/README.md

 # dictionary

-tracing a curve means evaluate successive points on the curve, one by one
+tracing a curve means compute successive points on the curve, one by one, until stopping criteria are met

+Maximum compute time
+Maximum streamline length
+Boundary of the Grid
+Velocity approaches 0 - In this case, the flow has stopped moving Streamline intersects itself - In this case, the flow has become circular, and the streamline is infinite in that direction

 ```mermaid
 graph TD